ekote/azure-architect/README.md

 # Objective

-The repo contains POCs, MVPs, demos, custom scenarios these are used by me in my daily work.
+The repo contains Notes, POCs, MVPs, demos, custom scenarios these are used by me in my daily work.